 All students must have a cumulative GPA of 2.5 to be eligible for this program.
-However, Interior Design students must also show a minimum grade of B in all design studios.
+However, Interior Design students must also show a minimum grade of B in all design studios and a 2.75 GPA overall.
 Any student on academic (or disciplinary) probation are not eligible to apply.
-For more information on academic requirements for this program, please speak with your academic advisor or director of your academic program.
+While the courses available are designed for students in the majors of Architecture, Arch studies, Interior Design (Fall), Fall Design, Fashion Merchandising, and Graphic Design (Spring), students in other majors (such as construction management and other business fields) are welcome to apply as long as they can put together a full semester of courses with alternates.

 PhilaU Architecture, Design and Fashion Studies Program at University of Arkansas Rome Center (UARC) is located in the heart of the historic center of Rome at Palazzo Taverna on Via di Monte Giordano.
 Built in the 13th century, Palazzo Taverna was once the residence of aristocratic and papal families and is located between Piazza Navona and Castel Sant'Angelo, a few minutes walk from the Pantheon.
 With the school located in the heart of the city, students will gain first hand experience of the architecture, fashion, culture, art, history, and heritage of Rome.
 Guest lectures, site visits, and student projects support Nexus Learning curriculum.
 Students can sign up for optional weekend excursions with Rome Center Faculty for in depth tours of important Italian destinations like Florence and Campania.